georgetor2020/aws-parameter-store/lab3/README.md

 ## Lab 3: Access Parameters from your code

 Applications must not include credentials in their code.
 When one hard-wires credentials, there is a strong risk of compromise.
-Default credentials are vulnerable to reverse engineering attacks, attacks based on access to the source code, and are an operational nuisance.
+Default credentials are vulnerable to reverse engineering attacks or attacks based on access to the source code.

 Password Vaults, such as Parameter Store, provide secure, reliable access to credentials, without the need for vulnerable configuration files or hard-wired credentials.